dylanmeca/dylanmeca/README.md

 ### DYLAN14567

-I'm Dylan Meca, a computer scientist and engineer.
+I'm Dylan Meca, a scientist and engineer in computer science.

 I started in computer security in 2019 and learned about cybersecurity topics.